microsoft/vscode-docs/docs/remote/containers-advanced.md

     You can also set a `DOCKER_HOST` environment variable before starting VS Code instead if you prefer.

-3. Run the following command from a local terminal / command prompt (replacing `user@hostname` with the remote user and hostname / IP for your server):
+3. Run the following command from a local terminal / PowerShell (replacing `user@hostname` with the remote user and hostname / IP for your server):

     ```bash
     ssh -NL localhost:23750:/var/run/docker.sock user@hostname